terrytay/tp/docs/UserGuide.md

 ## 6. Formats Used

-Description of tasks shouldn't contain `/` and `#` characters, as they are used for a special purpose by the application.<br>
+Description of tasks shouldn't contain `/` and `#` characters, as they are used for a special purpose by the application<br>
 Time should be in the form of `HH:MM` (24 Hour Format, HH - Hour, MM - Minute) <br>
 Date should be in the form of `YYYY-MM-DD` (YYYY - Year, MM - Month, DD - Day) <br>